leptail/leptail/leptail/README.md

     3. Gradiance and Moonlight theme should be equivalent                                                       --
     4. Appbar                                                                                                   --
         1. Provide system default                                                                               --
-        2. Setter method for optional values, follow switch theme pattern                                       --
+        2. Setter method for optional values, follow switch theme pattern                                       -- done
+        3. Improve the theme                                                                                    --
     5. Drawer: improve the theme                                                                                --
-        1. Use builder pattern                                                                                  --
+        1. Use builder pattern                                                                                  -- done
+        2. Improve the theme                                                                                    --
     3. Switch Component                                                                                         --
-        1. Use builder pattern                                                                                  --
+        1. Use builder pattern                                                                                  -- done
+        2. Improve the theme                                                                                    --
 3. Build Tool                                                                                                   --
     1. Leptail library and theme installation should be easy to do                                              --
     2. There should be a option to merge app's tailwind config with theme's tailwind config                     --